Levistus71/carch_project/README.md

     * Original Code : https://github.com/ocornut/imgui

 Huge thanks to BalazsJako for creating and open-sourcing the ImGuiColorTextEdit editor and to Omar Cornut and others of Dear ImGui for their invaluable contribution to the developer community.
-Thanks also the contributors of RIPES and RARS for inspiration.
+Thanks also to the contributors of RIPES and RARS for inspiration.

+## Project Status and Future

+This project has been successfully completed as part of its academic mandate and is no longer under active development.

+**This repository is now considered unmaintained and archived.**